stuartthompson/pgsql-docker/README.md

 ### Create a Data Directory

 The following command creates a data directory.
-This is where PostgreSql will store the data. mkdir ~/dev/data/pgsql-test
+This is where PostgreSql will store the data. mkdir ~/dev/data/pgsql-docker

 ### Run a PostgreSql Compute Container

-This command runs PostgreSql in a Docker container: docker run --name pgsql-test -v ~/dev/data/pgsql-test:/var/lib/postgresql/data -e POSTGRES_PASSWORD=test -d postgres
+This command runs PostgreSql in a Docker container: docker run --name pgsql-compute -v ~/dev/data/pgsql-docker:/var/lib/postgresql/data -e POSTGRES_PASSWORD=test -d postgres

 ### Run psql Client Tools in a Container

-This command runs the psql client tools in a container and mounts a volume containing database scripts: docker run -it --rm --link pgsql-test:pg --name pg-tools -v /Users/s.thompson/dev/src/github.com/stuartthompson/pgsqlscripttest:/scripts postgres psql -h pg -U postgres
+This command runs the psql client tools in a container and mounts a volume containing database scripts: docker run -it --rm --link pg-compute:pg-compute --name pg-tools -v ~/dev/src/github.com/stuartthompson/pgsql-docker:/scripts postgres psql -h pg-compute -U postgres

 ### Run a script from within the Client Tools Container